 The inability to move around during late-stage Alzheimer's disease can make a person more vulnerable to infections.

 Good oral hygiene reduces the risk of bacteria in the mouth that can lead to pneumonia.
 Brush the person's teeth after each meal.
 If the person wears dentures, remove them and clean them every night.
 Also, use a soft toothbrush or moistened gauze pad to clean the gums, tongue and other soft mouth tissues.

 Clean cuts with warm soapy water and apply an antibiotic ointment.
 If the cut is deep, seek professional medical help.

 - Protect against flu and pneumonia.

 The flu (influenza) can lead to pneumonia (infection in the lungs).
 It's vital for the person with Alzheimer's as well as his or her caregivers to get flu vaccines every year to help reduce the risk.
-A vaccine to guard against pneumococcal pneumonia is also available.
-(Usually only one dose is needed, but in certain circumstances, a second dose may be given five or more years after the first dose.)
+A person can also receive a vaccine every five years to guard against pneumococcal pneumonia (a severe lung infection caused by bacteria).

 From our Blog